Find out how much you owe

 The CTF maintains a federal office in Ottawa and regional offices in British Columbia, Alberta, Prairie (SK and MB), Ontario, Quebec and Atlantic.
 Regional offices conduct research and advocacy activities specific to their provinces in addition to acting as regional organizers of Canada-wide initiatives.

 CTF offices field hundreds of media interviews each month, hold press conferences and issue regular news releases, commentaries, online postings and publications to advocate on behalf of CTF supporters.
 CTF representatives speak at functions, make presentations to government, meet with politicians, and organize petition drives, events and campaigns to mobilize citizens to affect public policy change.
 Each week CTF offices send out Let’s Talk Taxes commentaries to more than 800 media outlets and personalities across Canada.

 Any Canadian taxpayer committed to the CTF’s mission is welcome to join at no cost and receive issue and Action Updates.
-Financial supporters can additionally receive the CTF’s flagship publication The Taxpayer magazine published four times a year.
+Financial supporters can additionally receive the CTF’s flagship publication The Taxpayer magazine published three times a year.

 The CTF is independent of any institutional or partisan affiliations.
 All CTF staff, board and representatives are prohibited from holding a membership in any political party.
 In 2021-22 the CTF raised $5.2 million on the strength of 55,653 donations.
 Donations to the CTF are not deductible as a charitable contribution.
 The CTF does not accept foreign funding.

 The 2020 Annual Report outlines what we accomplished last year